SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-An-Introduction-to-Babel.md

 Let me give a short explanation of how it works:

-Javascript is an intepreted programming language.
+Javascript is an interpreted programming language.
 For Javascript to be interpreted by an engine (e.g. Chrome's V8 engine or Firefox's Spidermonkey) into machine code, it is first parsed into an **_Abstract Syntax Tree_** (AST).
 After that, the AST is used to generate machine-readable byte-code, which is then executed.

 Babel works in a similar fashion.
 It takes in Javascript code, parses it into an AST, then outputs javascript based on that AST.